 Your gut will help boost your immune responses as well as keep inflammation under control.
 Furthermore, gut hormones entering your brain or those produced in your brain affect your cognitive abilities.
 These chemicals help you stay focused on tasks at hand, process and understand new information and recognize if you are already full.

-Moreover, brain foods rich in good fats, NAD+, vitamins, minerals, and antioxidants give you energy and help in protecting against various brain diseases.
+Moreover, brain food rich in good fats, NAD+, vitamins, minerals, and antioxidants or other great brain supplements give you energy and help in protecting against various brain diseases.
 Experts say that NAD+ in food is essential in increasing your energy levels and improving your brain function.
 So if you focus on giving your body nutritious food, you can keep both your mind and body in tip-top shape.
+In addition, you may wish to consider a dietary supplement, such as MCT Wellness – you can see the MCT Wellness reviews here.
+Adding a supplement to your diet can help to ensure that you receive all of the vitamins and minerals and nutrition required to live a healthy lifestyle.

 Here are seven foods that boost brain function that you must be eating to feed not just your body but your mind as well: